 The first stage, on receipt of an allegation (the complaint), is a preliminary investigation to determine whether or not there is a case to answer.
+Such an investigation should normally be completed within 3 months of the allegation.

 Such investigation will be conducted by the Preliminary Investigation Committee (PIC), on behalf of Council, comprising a standing Chairman appointed by Council from among its members (who shall chair all investigation meetings during his two year period of office) and up to two others from Council selected on a case-by-case basis by the Chairman.
 The PIC shall be serviced by the Society's Secretary.